protontypes/open-sustainable-technology/README.md

 - [DALES](https://github.com/dalesteam/dales) - Dutch Atmospheric Large-Eddy Simulation model.
 - [ClimateSatellite.jl](https://github.com/JuliaClimate/ClimateSatellite.jl) - Julia package that downloads measurements and observational of climate satellite mission data.
 - [canadaHCD](https://github.com/gavinsimpson/canadaHCD/) - Access Canadian Historical Climate Data from R.
-- [climatedataguide](https://climatedataguide.ucar.edu/) - Search and access 212 datasets covering the Atmosphere, Ocean, Land and more.
-Explore climate indices, reanalyses and satellite data and understand their application to climate model metrics.
 - [ClimateSERV](https://github.com/SERVIR/ClimateSERV2) - This web application allows development practitioners, scientists/researchers, and government decision-makers to visualize and download historical rainfall data, vegetation condition data, and 180-day forecasts of rainfall and temperature to improve understanding of, and make improved decisions for, issues related to agriculture and water availability.
 - [ClimateSERVpy](https://github.com/SERVIR/ClimateSERVpy) - Enables access to the ClimateSERV API where many types of climate data can be subset by area of interest, and time range, then either downloaded as tif, or NetCDf files, or the data can be statistically processed to render json values or csv.
 - [chirps](https://github.com/ropensci/chirps) - A quasi-global high-resolution rainfall data set, which incorporates satellite imagery and in-situ station data to create gridded rainfall time series for trend analysis and seasonal drought monitoring.